TrashUwU/PokeAssistant/README.md

 - Returns 2-3 Pokemons as prediction

 ## Premium Features
-- Faster Prediction (Reduced 4000ms waiting time)
+- Faster Prediction (From 4000ms to 1000ms)
-- Decreased rate limit to 5 seconds, good for incense
+- Decreased rate limit, good for incense (From 40000ms to 5000ms)
 - No ads
 - Improved Accuracy
 - Final Prediction